-Emma: So let’s just say right now if you’re speaking to these families, to the kids, to the estranged parent, to the residential parent, what would you say to each of them listening to this?
+Emma: So let’s just say right now if you’re speaking to these alienated families, to the kids, to the alienated parent, to the residential parent, what would you say to each of them listening to this?

 Ginger: I would start off with the parent who’s in control, which is who’s the custodial parent or the residential parent: You may really hate your ex, and you might have very good reasons, and let’s just say you’re correct on that one, no matter what it’s so important for your child to have a relationship with that person, because that is half of their genetics, their identity.
 It’s also their extended family.
 Even given you the doubt that this person is not a great person, children need to learn how to deal with difficult people, and we’re not talking about, I want to make this clear, about abuse or dangerous people.
 A lot of times people are difficult and having a child have a relationship and make up their own opinion about that parent and their other half of their family is very important.
 There are ways to encourage a healthy relationship without badmouthing the other parent by saying, yes, sometimes that can be difficult, that can be hard, but why don’t you deal with it this way?
 Because we’re all going to have difficult people in our lives, and if we begin to erase difficult people early on, that’s really setting us up for failure because we’re really just learning to run away from problems.